-- Review by the CORE MPO Board and appropriate advisory committees of all updates and amendments to any MPO planning and programing documents. - Publicize all public meetings, public hearings and public review periods through media outreach and public notice advertisements. - Provide public access to all draft plans at various local public agencies (e.g. libraries, community centers) in advance of plan adoption by the CORE MPO Board. - Report through the MPO Committees all significant public comments on draft plans and reports. - Provide MPO contact information for citizens to offer suggestions on transportation issues. - When warranted, convene subcommittees, task forces, focus groups, etc., of interested citizens, planners, technical experts and others who have expressed an interest in a particular topic and involve them in the planning process. - Provide fact sheets on specific plans and projects (ongoing). - Conduct surveys, at appropriate times, to inform the land use and transportation planning process. - As resources allow, provide announcements, documents, materials, and notices in the language of populations reaching the Limited English Proficiency (LEP) threshold in the Savannah urbanized area. - Create a social media page for the CORE MPO to reach a larger audience.
+- Review by the CORE MPO Board and appropriate advisory committees of all updates and amendments to any MPO planning and programing documents. - Publicize all public meetings, public hearings and public review periods through media outreach and public notice advertisements. - Provide public access to all draft plans at various local public agencies (e.g. libraries, community centers) in advance of plan adoption by the CORE MPO Board. - Report through the MPO Committees all significant public comments on draft plans and reports.

-- Livestream CORE MPO meetings on social media platforms like Facebook and YouTube to increase viewership and the number of platforms the public can view meetings on. - Advertise public comment and review periods on multiple platforms, like the newspaper, social media, and the radio, to reach a wider audience - Add picture links to CORE MPO website to attract more clicks and make CORE MPO website more navigable
+- Provide MPO contact information for citizens to offer suggestions on transportation issues. - When warranted, convene subcommittees, task forces, focus groups, etc., of interested citizens, planners, technical experts and others who have expressed an interest in a particular topic and involve them in the planning process. - Provide fact sheets on specific plans and projects (ongoing). - Conduct surveys, at appropriate times, to inform the land use and transportation planning process. - As resources allow, provide announcements, documents, materials, and notices in the language of populations reaching the Limited English Proficiency (LEP) threshold in the Savannah urbanized area. - Create a social media page for the CORE MPO to reach a larger audience. - Advertise public comment and review periods on multiple platforms, like the newspaper, social media, and the radio, to reach a wider audience - Add picture links to CORE MPO website to attract more clicks and make CORE MPO website more navigable